arvyadav07/idgenerator/README.md

 ## Features

-- Provides the unique ID to each user
+- Enter the input accoding the UI...

 ## Installation